 (First published in The Wild Goose Literary E-Journal, 2016).

 Christmas time, day after long day.
-Cheering relatives at the wharf in their hand-built boats, four or six men on the oars, crates of beer clinking in the stern while aunties and cousins laugh in the bow.
+Cheering relatives pulling up at the wharf in their hand-built boats, four or six men on the oars, crates of beer clinking in the stern while aunties and cousins laugh in the bow.
 We help put up the stretchers across the veranda, mosquito nets hanging from the roof.
 The well’s nearly empty, but there’s always clear water bubbling up from the spring along the foreshore.
-Nobody takes showers.
+Nobody takes baths.
 A quick wash in a basin will do, after a dip in the river.

 Full moon, Christmas tides.
 The days are baking.
 People snooze in the afternoon and get up again when the sun falls below the mountain.
 Sometimes a southerly wind turns the river wild, waves crashing on the shore, the current pulling the boats off their moorings.
 It passes, and by midnight the stars are glowing.
 Things start to happen at dusk.
 Insects go crazy, drawn by the kerosene lamps.
 Uncle Dan’s short-wave radio or Auntie Olive’s wind-up gramophone gets going.
 Very smart and luxurious.
 No electricity here.

 All the neighbours and their families are around.
-The fish are biting, gunny-sacks full of bream and giant jewfish, gutted and scaled and thrown into fry-pans full of dripping, or cooked whole over the open fire.
+The fish are biting, gunny-sacks full of bream and giant jewfish, soon gutted and scaled and thrown into fry-pans full of dripping, or cooked whole over the open fire.
 Someone gets oysters off the rocks and spends all afternoon opening them.
 Loaves of bread fresh from the baker at Brooklyn, apples by the case.
 Every day we go fishing.
 Every night we eat the catch.
 There might be half a dozen mud-crabs still alive to chuck into the boiling water in the black pot.
 The clink of bottles and deeper tones from the flagons of rum.
 It is sweet dark scented rum from Queensland, brought down on the train in huge stoneware jars.
 There is singing, and arguments, maybe a fight, then more singing, songs from the war and popular songs from the radio.
 Everybody can sing, everybody knows the words.
 Uncle Dave sings old bush songs in a high cracked tenor which is just right.
 He sings about bushrangers and convicts and wild Irish lads and sad souls who left their loves to come to Botany Bay.
 After everyone gets sick of his songs Uncle Dan takes out his clarinet and plays Glenn Miller, which we kids dance to.
 “In the Mood” is our favourite.

 Nobody pays attention to us and we can roam off to the back of the mountain, or sneak around the other side of the bay and hide in abandoned shacks and play house.
 We’re not supposed to go into the back room though.
 Today when the adults were sleeping off lunch we did it.
 It was full of rubbish, old newspapers, tangled fishing lines, bamboo rods, metal bits and pieces which might come in handy, a broken ice-chest, empty rum-jars.
 In the very back corner, we found a cardboard box tied up with string.
 Inside, there was a collection of magazines with pictures of people playing ball-games.
 They had no clothes on.
 Their dirty bits were all visible.
 The thrill and shock was too great, and after leafing through one or two and gawping at pictures of fat women with enormous breasts and old bald men with horrible parts we crept out again, flushed and terrified that someone would find us out.
 We never said anything about it.
 Those filthy magazines.